Integration

 Angular

-Add CUSTOM_ELEMENTS_SCHEMA to the component (or module) so the template compiler accepts the unknown tag, then import the bundle once in main.ts:
+Add CUSTOM_ELEMENTS_SCHEMA to the component (or module) so Angular's template compiler accepts the unknown tag, import the bundle once, and bind the program with the [attr.response] attribute binding.

 // main.ts